 When we study the level of opportunity available for Black composers specifically up until the mid-20th century versus Black composers of today, the differences seem to be quite staggering!
 They expressed themselves the best way they knew how, often times being denied great opportunities, performances, etc. Yet and still, their music has touched and lit in us a fire of perseverance, lighting a torch of enduring creativity that forms new hybrids of musical experiences and deepens cultural understanding between communities that otherwise may never have truly connected with one another.

 Today, there is an increasing number of opportunities for composers and artists of color.
 It is also quite rewarding that so many organizations and institutions are implementing new strategies to combat issues such as lack of diversity within classical music.
-Initiatives such as the Atlanta Symphony Orchestra’s Talent Development Program and organizations such as Castle of our Skins and the Detroit Symphony Orchestra are just some of the places that have created programs to begin breaking down stereotypes of what classical musicians and composers look and sound like!
+Initiatives such as the Atlanta Symphony Orchestra’s Talent Development Program, Atlanta Music Project and organizations such as Castle of our Skins and the Sphinx Organization are just some of the places that have created programs to begin breaking down stereotypes of what classical musicians and composers look and sound like!
 With other elements such as the rise of social media and too many technological advancements to count, there should be no excuse why we can’t flourish in a new world where we are reevaluating what it means to be civil, human, and Black.
 However, this “new world” doesn’t come without its challenges.
 In the United States, the scars and pathology of the nation’s past and prejudices remain in the psyche of some music listeners.
 This can sometimes be a challenge to combat on top of an overwhelming disdain for new music in general, which is a whole other blog post all together!
 Nevertheless, we are fortunate to live in a time of new beginnings, with a generation of people of all colors and creeds who seek to create a communal web of understanding and empathy.